Egor00f/install-kolibrios-toolchain-action/Readme.md

 # Install kolibrios toolchain action

-This is the installer of the gcc toolchain for kolibrios in the form of github action.
+This is the installer of the gcc toolchain for kolibrios as github action.

-it using installation script from https://github.com/Egor00f/kolibrios-gcc-toolchain
+It using installation scripts from https://github.com/Egor00f/kolibrios-gcc-toolchain

-example:
+Example:

 ```
 jobs:
   test: